Yichen-Z/CIS568_textProject/README.md

 Indeed company reviews

 ### Data Pre-processing
-    Data cleaning
+    Data cleaning -> indeed_reviews_processed.csv
-        ❌ 48 reviews end with "more..." - most are probably irretrievable ✔ Some reviews have no role/geographic location/valid review - slate for removal
+        ❌ 48 reviews end with "more..." - most are probably irretrievable ✔ Some reviews have no role/geographic location/valid review - removed
-        ✔ Remove 2+ blank spaces
+        ✔ Some reviews had formatting errors on employee status - fixed ✔ Remove 2+ blank spaces

+    Git Bash
+        sh add_index.sh
+        (this adds in review_id)
+        sh split_csv.sh
+        (this splits into small enough chunks for local machine memory)

     LDA to see if there are groupings
-    Use Fast-Coref's spaCy component to replace pronouns with their antecedents Break review body into its component sentences Classify each sentence by its topic(s)
+    ✔ Use Fast-Coref's spaCy component to replace pronouns with their antecedents
+        Issue: need to break data into smaller batches - try 50 lines ✔ Break review body into its component sentences
+    ✔ Use Kaggle's basic Sentiment prediction (positive, negative) Classify each sentence by its topic(s)
         Manual labeling
     MonkeyLearn